pc8544/Website-Crawler/README.md

 ### 1. `GET /crawl/start`

+Pass your key as a query parameter (`key`) in all requests.

 Initiate a new crawl for a given domain.

 - **Query Parameters**:
   - `url` (string, required): Target website (e.g. `example.com`) i.e. a non redirecting main URL of the website.